 ABA Principle 5 states that national "caseload standards should in no event be exceeded."
 National caseload standards were first developed in 1973 under a grant from the United States Department of Justice.
 They state that no attorney should handle more than 150 felonies in a single year if that is the only type of case handled.
-Similarly, an attorney handling only misdemeanors should have no more than 400 per year; juvenile delinquency matters no more than 200 per year.
+Similarly, an attorney handling only misdemeanors should have no more than 400 per year; juvenile delinquency matters no more than 200 per year; and, appellate matters no more than 25 per year.